-The Oxford Vaccine Group developed an ambulatory human infection model of S. Paratyphi A. The dose of $1-5 \times 10^3$ CFU has been shown to lead to a diagnosis (by pre-specified composite endpoint of fever $\geq 38^{\circ}$ C for greater than 12 hours or a positive blood culture ≥ 72 hrs after challenge) in 60% of individuals in a previous dose-finding study 65 .
+The Oxford Vaccine Group developed an ambulatory human infection model of S. Paratyphi A. The dose of $1-5 \times 10^3$ CFU has been shown to lead to a diagnosis (by pre-specified composite endpoint of fever $\geq 38^{\circ}$ C for greater than 12 hours or a positive blood culture $\geq 72$ hrs after challenge) in 58% of individuals in previous studies .
 The model involves careful selection of participants, intensive monitoring after challenge administration and follow-up to ensure clearance of pathogen.